Rubberverse/qor-chyrp/chyrp-lite/README.md

 Just put your site there enclosed by "quotation marks" and it will work again ex.

 ```bash
 Environment=NGINX_VALID_REFS="blog.rubberverse.xyz rubberverse.xyz"
 ```

 Restart container and they will show up properly.
 Oh, and also make sure to clear browser cache or press shift+f5 to bypass cache.

+### 404 Not Found

+Your mounted directory or files have mis-matching permission between container user and host.
+Add `,U` or `,U=true` to your `Volume=` and `Mount=` respectively to make container chown them and fix the permissions up for you.
+You can check permissions of directories at any time by running `podman exec -t chyrp-lite ls -l /app/www/chyrp`, nginx and fpm also log to `/app/logs` directories so you can troubleshoot it better.
+By the way you can just read them from the container by issuing `cat` against them, no need to mount them on host.

+Another cause of the problem could be that you overwrote root chyrp directory with wrong directory (no `index.php` in root) so check to make sure that's not the case.

 ## 🖌️ Customization